 Hedgehog Street is a community for those with an enthusiasm for hedgehogs and will give you access to loads of free useful resources to help spread the word and to help you find out more about hedgehogs.

-We have a variety of online presentations, workshops and events – plus home-school education sessions to take part in across the year.
-Please check our TCV Eventbrite page for rolling details as courses become available.
+We have previously organised a variety of in-person and online presentations, workshops and training courses.
+Please keep an eye out for any future events on our TCV Eventbrite page .
 You can also watch the RSPB Mysterious Mammals Wild Webinar event with details about our project.

 Why hedgehogs need your help?